One moment please...

 About the Class:

-Join us for "Care, Compassion & Community: an Introduction to the Chevra Kadisha," a three-part class for those new to Chevra Kadisha and anyone curious about this sacred opportunity and component of Jewish communal life.
+Join us for "Care, Compassion & Community: an Introduction to the Chevra Kadisha," a four-part class for those new to Chevra Kadisha and anyone curious about this sacred opportunity and component of Jewish communal life.

 Many of us are not familiar with the Chevra Kadisha, the groups of volunteers in communities who come together to care for the deceased and comfort the living.
 Why does the Chevra Kadisha exist?
 Where does it come from?
 Who can participate?
 What are the rituals?